geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

 hardware-specific binaries.

 All variants of Nexus 7 can be used.
 On Nexus 7, graphics and audio are functional, as well as WiFi and Bluetooth.
+Due to hardware differences, do not use 4.1.1 on a Nexus 7 that was originally sold with 4.1.2 or newer.

-The variants of Galaxy Nexus that be used are the GSM/HSPA+ configuration "maguro" (only if it was originally sold with a "yakju" or "takju" operating system) and the VZW CDMA/LTE configuration "toro".
+The variants of Galaxy Nexus that can be used are the GSM/HSPA+ configuration "maguro" (only if it was originally sold with a "yakju" or "takju" operating system) and the VZW CDMA/LTE configuration "toro".
 On those devices, graphics and audio are functional, as well as WiFi, Bluetooth, and access to the respective cellular networks.
 The orientation sensors are functional.

+The Sprint CDMA/LTE configuration "toroplus" of Galaxy Nexus is supported experimentally.
+On that configuration, the cellular network is not functional, and the other peripherals work like they do on "toro".

-The Motorola Xoom is can be used in the Wi-Fi configuration "wingray" sold in the USA.
+The Motorola Xoom can be used in the Wi-Fi configuration "wingray" sold in the USA.
 Graphics and audio are functional as well as WiFi and Bluetooth and the orientation sensors.